A Survey on Semantic Communications in Internet of Vehicles: Related Technical Background

-In terms of sub-network division, IoV can be categorized into two main sub-networks: the in-vehicle network and inter-vehicle network\cite{6969789,ALNASSER201952,TASLIMASA2023100809,GUO2024237}.
-The in-vehicle network utilizes bus technologies such as Controller Area Network (CAN), Local Interconnect Network (LIN), FlexRay, MOST, and Ethernet to construct the internal network of the vehicle, connecting sensors and Electronic Control Units (ECUs) within the vehicle to enable functions like vehicle status monitoring, fault diagnosis, and intelligent control.
-The inter-vehicle network consists of four entities: the onboard unit, roadside users, roadside units (RSUs), and cloud servers.
+In terms of subnetwork division, IoV can be categorized into two main subnetworks: the in-vehicle network and intervehicle network~\cite{6969789,ALNASSER201952,TASLIMASA2023100809,GUO2024237}.
+The in-vehicle network utilizes bus technologies such as the Controller Area Network (CAN), the Local Interconnect Network (LIN), FlexRay, MOST, and Ethernet to construct the internal network of the vehicle, connecting sensors and Electronic Control Units (ECUs) within the vehicle to enable functions like vehicle status monitoring, fault diagnosis, and intelligent control.
+The intervehicle network consists of four entities: the onboard unit, roadside users, roadside units (RSUs), and cloud servers.
 It leverages technologies such as GPS, wireless local area networks, and cellular networks to build an open, dynamic mobile communication network, facilitating real-time information exchange between vehicles, vehicles and road infrastructure, and vehicles and pedestrians, thereby enhancing traffic safety and efficiency.

-Furthermore, IoV can also be divided according to the vehicle-road-cloud integrated architecture\cite{6871677,9088328}, which primarily consists of three components: the onboard unit, road facility unit, and cloud control platform.
-Specifically, the onboard unit integrates sensors, control units, and communication devices within the vehicle to perceive vehicle status and environmental information, and transmit it to the cloud.
-The road facility unit such as traffic lights, roadside cameras, and sensors, collecting traffic and environmental information from the road and communicating with the onboard unit to enable data exchange and sharing.
+Furthermore, the IoV can also be divided according to the vehicle--road--cloud integrated architecture~\cite{6871677,9088328}, which primarily consists of three components: the onboard unit, road facility unit, and cloud control platform.
+Specifically, the onboard unit integrates sensors, control units, and communication devices within the vehicle to perceive vehicle status and environmental information and transmit it to the cloud.
+The road facility unit includes traffic lights, roadside cameras, and sensors, collecting traffic and environmental information from the road and communicating with the onboard unit to enable data exchange and sharing.
 The cloud control platform, composed of multiple cloud systems, undertakes tasks such as data storage, processing, and analysis, providing vehicles with real-time traffic information, road condition data, and navigation guidance.
-Simultaneously, it receives data uploaded by vehicles, while offering a wide range of applications and services while maintaining end-to-end Quality of Service (QoS) for users.
+Simultaneously, it receives data uploaded by vehicles while offering a wide range of applications and services and maintaining end-to-end Quality of Service (QoS) for users~\cite{w1,w2}.